Digital Audio / Satellite Radio

 - Digital music technology records, stores, and reproduces sound by encoding an audio signal in digital form rather than analog form.

 - Pureplay radio services are webcasters that transmit only on the Internet; they don’t transmit simulcasts of AM/FM radio broadcasts.
 These may not be interactive (“on demand”) based on a ruling on royalty payments.
 (Arista)

-- Incremental reach increases over past 5 years have been substantial
+- Listening by P12+ over the past years have been substantial

-- Digital radio growing by double-digit percentages annually, partially as result of starting from a low base number, but also owing to adaptation among younger consumers.
-Growth is measured in, not listeners like AM/FM radio.
+- Digital radio continues to grow, partially as result of starting from a low base number, but also owing to adaptation among younger consumers and innovations in technology.
+Among pure-plays, growth is measured in sessions, not listeners like AM/FM radio.

 - The Internet audio pie is continually growing with increasing completion across platforms and contexts

 - Spotify continues to gain traction over Pandora based upon trends in The Infinite Dial 2017

 - AM/FM radio streams comprise an important element of online radio usage